ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

  ![QuoteExplore](./images/QuoteExplore.png)

 >**Note**: Documenting an API is very important.
 API Connect supports the MarkDown format, which is popular in the GitHub sphere.
-Below some samples of usefull MarkDown instructions.
+Below some samples of useful MarkDown instructions.
 # Title: `use #`
 * Sample inline code `api.instagram.com` : use single quote around
 * Sample of code block